rrousselGit/provider/README.md

 ### Reading a value

-The easiest way to read a value is using the a static method `Provider.of<T>(BuildContext context)`.
+The easiest way to read a value is by using the static method `Provider.of<T>(BuildContext context)`.
 This method will look up in widget tree starting from the widget associated to the `BuildContext` passed and it will return the nearest variable of type `T` found (or throw if nothing if found).

 TODO: link

-Combined with the first example of [exposing a value](), this widget will read the exposed `String` and render "Hello World".
+Combined with the first example of [exposing a value](), this widget will read the exposed `String` and render "Hello World."

 ```dart
 class Home extends StatelessWidget {